Gastric Sleeve Eating Schedule: Adjusting Your Diet

-Dr. Fernando Garcia has helped many patients begin a new and healthier life at his Tijuana bariatric surgery center.
-Many of his patients undergo gastric sleeve surgery (sleeve gastrectomy), an effective and low-maintenance weight loss option.
+Our doctors have helped many patients begin a new and healthier life at our Tijuana bariatric surgery center.
+Many of our patients undergo gastric sleeve surgery (sleeve gastrectomy), an effective and low-maintenance weight loss option.

 All bariatric surgeries involve lifestyle changes for success, and part of the change is patients creating an eating schedule for themselves.
 Each patient is different, but the information below will help you develop your own eating schedule that's defined by your body's needs after weight loss surgery.